-During the year, NDDB Dairy Services (NDS), the wholly-owned subsidiary of
+During the year, NDDB Dairy Services (NDS), the wholly-owned subsidiary of NDDB, facilitated incorporation of Balinee Milk Producer Company (MPC) in Jhansi, Uttar Pradesh.
+Four MPCs namely Maalav Mahila, Rajgarh and Muktaa Mahila, Sagar in Madhya Pradesh and

-NDDB, facilitated incorporation of Balinee Milk Producer Company in Jhansi, Uttar Pradesh.
-Four Milk Producer Companies (MPC) namely Muktaa & Maalav in Madhya Pradesh, Kaushikee in Bihar and Indujaa in Maharashtra were operationalised this year.
-Currently, together, they are procuring about 13,000 LPD from 10,000 milk producers and have a share capital contribution of ₹ 38 lakhs.
+Kaushikee Mahila, Saharsa in Bihar and Indujaa Mahila, Yavatmal in Maharashtra were operationalised during the year.
+The companies together procured about 13,000 lpd from 10,000 milk producers with a share capital contribution of about ₹ 38 lakhs during the year.

-Till now, NDS has facilitated operationalisation of 14 Milk Producer companies.
-Out of the 14 MPCs, six are being supported under National Dairy Plan (NDP), five are getting support from the Tata Trusts and remaining three are being supported by National Rural Livelihoods Mission (NRLM).
+Till date, NDS has facilitated operationalisation of 14 MPCs, out of which, 6 are being supported under National Dairy Plan - I, 5 under the Tata Trusts and 3 under the National Rural Livelihoods Mission (NRLM).

-Together, these 14 operationalised MPCs have enrolled over 5.15 lakh milk producers as members from about 12,920 villages.
-Women membership is about 49 per cent of the total.
-Around 61 per cent of the total members enrolled are small holder milk producers.
-These companies together procured about 30.3 lakh kg of milk per day during the period.
-The members of these companies have contributed together about ₹ 12.6 million towards share capital as on date.
-They are expected to achieve a combined sales turnover of about ₹ 54,380 million during the year 2018-19.
-Advisory services for ration balancing & fodder development and, delivery of cattle feed and mineral mixture, Artificial Insemination (AI) services were undertaken in the MPCs based on the requirement of the area.
+Together they have enrolled around 5.15 lakh milk producers, of whom about 49 per cent are women, 61 per cent being small holder milk producers from 12,920 villages.
+The members of the 14 companies raised around 1,260 million towards share capital.
+The companies together procured about 30 lakh kg of milk per day during 2018-19 and together achieved a sales turnover of more than 54,000 million during the year.
+Advisory services for Ration Balancing; delivery of cattle feed, mineral mixture and fodder development as well as Artificial Insemination (AI) services were also undertaken in the MPCs.

-During the year, under the Ration Balancing Programme (RBP), a total of about 0.93 lakh animals were covered in about 3,835 villages, about 8.64 lakh Als were performed in about 14,670 villages, about 76,630 MT of cattle feed and 409 MT of mineral mixture have also been supplied to members by these MPCs.
+During the year, under the Ration Balancing Programme (RBP), about 0.93 lakh animals were covered in more than 3800 villages.
+76,630 MT of cattle feed and 409 MT of mineral mixture was supplied to the milk producers.
+A total of 8.64 lakh Als were carried out in more than 14,600 villages.

-To educate the farmers about the best practices in dairying around 100 Dairy farm management trainings and 47 farmer workshops were also conducted.
-As the animals in the project areas were prone to sub-clinical mastitis, California Mastitis Tests (CMT) was popularised among farmers to detect mastitis and about 27,300 tests were carried out.
+In order to educate the farmers about the best practices in dairying, about 100 Dairy Farm Management trainings and 47 workshops were conducted.
+As the animals in the project areas were prone to sub-clinical mastitis, about 27,300 California Mastitis Tests (CMT) were carried out.
+Farmers were also educated about detecting mastitis.